Heated tobacco product: Construction

 HTPs are battery-powered systems that produce nicotine-containing emissions by heating tobacco.
-For this purpose, tobacco sticks are placed in a corresponding heater and heated to about 250–350 °C (around 500 °F), which result in nicotine-containing emissions that are inhaled via a mouthpiece with a filter segment.
-HTPs are hybrids between electronic and conventional cigarettes: they are equipped with a device that heats the product without reaching combustion to generate aerosol, while using "real" tobacco instead of nicotine-containing liquids.
-There are products that have a time limit so that the user is forced to inhale the nicotine within 3.5–10 minutes prior to the device turning off.
-This function helps support blood nicotine peaks that result in an increased nicotine dependence.
+Tobacco sticks are inserted into a heating device and warmed to approximately 250–350 °C (about 500 °F), creating nicotine-containing aerosol inhaled through a mouthpiece with a filter segment.
+HTPs are considered hybrids between electronic and conventional cigarettes: they heat processed tobacco without reaching combustion to generate aerosol, while using tobacco rather than nicotine liquids.
+Some devices operate with a time limit that requires users to inhale nicotine within 3.5–10 minutes before the device powers off.
+This mechanism supports blood-nicotine peaks associated with increased nicotine dependence.

-There are three general types of heated tobacco products.
-One that immediately heats processed tobacco to generate aerosol, another that uses processed tobacco that is heated in (but not generate) an aerosol, and one where the processed tobacco gives flavour to the aerosol as the latter moves over the former.
-HTPs heat tobacco leaves at a lower temperature than traditional cigarettes.
-Another type of HTP is the loose-leaf tobacco vaporizer that involves putting loose-leaf tobacco into a chamber that is electrically heated with an element.
+Three general types of heated tobacco products have been described.
+One type heats processed tobacco directly to generate aerosol; another heats processed tobacco but does not itself generate the aerosol; and a third allows processed tobacco to impart flavor to aerosol as it passes over it.
+Another category is the loose-leaf tobacco vaporizer, which involves placing loose-leaf tobacco into an electrically heated chamber.